alttch/object-id/README.md

 Rust unique object ID

-A simple object which guaranties that object ID is unique until dropped.
+A simple object which guaranties that an object ID is unique until dropped.

 ## How it works